 Prohibits keeping an unencrypted record of passwords (paper, software file or handheld device)

-Require changing passwords when there is an indication of possible system or password compromise
+Requires changing passwords when there is an indication of possible system or password compromise

-Requires multi-factor Authentication for all passwords
+Requires multi-factor authentication for all passwords

 Parative's Password Policy requires the following access reviews: